KoenLBekx/laconic/README.md

 > Expressions like these, together with variables holding a pointer like v§month, allow for array-like constructs.

+Assigning the empty value (`€` or an empty operation outcome) to a variable, removes it from the variables collection.

 ## Serial assignment of variables

 It is possible to assign a series of values to a series of variables using one `$` operation: